 How do I know what is going on at the club?

 Each month a newsletter, “The Divot” is emailed to every member.
 The philosophy and goal behind our newsletter is simply stated.
 We wish to provide a professional and effective vehicle of communication between the club and our members.
 The publication is one of our best means of communication, and to keep abreast of events and news, we encourage you to read it thoroughly.
 All scheduled events are published along with menu specials, a monthly calendar, letters from various Board and staff persons and other newsworthy events.
-The newsletter is also available online at gmcchelena.com Members also have an option to receive periodic email updates of club news and events in the interim period between newsletter publications.
+The newsletter is also available online at gmcchelena.com Members also have an option to join Clubster which is the clubs “Facebook” which has all event information and signups posted weekly.
 We are also active on Facebook, like us at Green Meadow Country Club.

 Are there any restrictions on bringing guests to the club?

 There are two categories here, golfing guests and social guests.
 Members may entertain socially at any time, with very few exceptions whether on the golf course or in the clubhouse.
 There are occasionally “member only” functions, such as dinner parties, club golf tournaments, etc. These functions will be listed as “members only” on any invitations and advertising.
 A member shall accompany social guests, either on the golf course or in the clubhouse unless previous arrangements are made with the golf shop staff or the Clubhouse Manager.
 The member will be responsible for the dress code and behavior of his guests.
 Further restrictions regarding golfing guests are best answered in the policy section of the membership handbook.

 What is the dress code of the club?

 Green Meadow requires all members and guests to wear proper attire.
 The dress code is as follows: